Value-Guided Iterative Refinement and the DIQ-H Benchmark for Evaluating VLM Robustness: Experiments

 \subsection{Effectiveness of Uncertainty-Guided Iterative Refinement}

-To validate the effectiveness of our proposed UIR framework for ground truth annotation, we conduct experiments comparing pseudo-ground truth (GT) annotations generated with and without UIR refinement.
+To validate the effectiveness of our proposed VIR framework for ground truth annotation, we conduct experiments comparing pseudo-ground truth (GT) annotations generated with and without VIR refinement.
 Using a set of representative sequences from DIQ-H, we measure the accuracy and robustness of the refined GT annotations against manually verified labels.
-Experimental results show that GT annotations generated through UIR exhibit a significant improvement in accuracy, demonstrating an average increase of 15.3$\%$ compared to annotations without UIR.
-These findings highlight UIR’s capability to produce reliable and scalable annotations, reducing reliance on costly human supervision.
+Experimental results show that GT annotations generated through VIR exhibit a significant improvement in accuracy, demonstrating an average increase of 15.3$\%$ compared to annotations without VIR.
+These findings highlight VIR’s capability to produce reliable and scalable annotations, reducing reliance on costly human supervision.